 What is Indoor Water Use?

 Indoor Water Use is the amount of water [expressed in gallons] that will be required for a typical year of operation.
 Also expressed as WUI, or Water Use Intensity (gal/ft²/yr), this calculation is done by using flow rate values of 5 standard indoor water fixtures and occupation density of your building to determine your water usage needs.
 Assumptions for this calculation follow the LEED’s Indoor Water Use calculation method (LEED v4.0 - WE p2), default gender ratio (50:50), and baseline fixture values (LEED v4.0 - WE p2, Table 1: Baseline water consumption of fixture and fittings).
 Strategies to reduce potable water use in buildings entail the selection of efficient plumbing fittings, fixtures, and equipment.
 Building using cove.tool's water use page can test high-efficient fixtures by testing optimal fixture flow rates.

-Locate the flow rates for the 5 Fixture Categories and input them it into manual input box.
+Locate the flow rates for the 5 Fixture Categories and input them into the manual input box.
 To find a fixtures flow rate, users can locate these values in any of the following options:

-- Plumbing Fixture Schedule - locate a drawing set of a similarly sized/equipped project to determine applicable flow rates.
+Plumbing Fixture Schedule - locate a drawing set of a similarly sized/equipped project to determine applicable flow rates.

-- WaterSense Label - search for high-efficiency products on the WaterSense Website.
+WaterSense Label - search for high-efficiency products on the WaterSense Website.
 Each eligible fixture will list it's flow rate.

-- Fixture Cutsheets - Manufacturers will list fixture data for all fixtures and appliances.
+Fixture Cutsheets - Manufacturers will list fixture data for all fixtures and appliances.
 Search manufactures near you for values

 Determining Indoor Water Usage